dfamonteiro/blog/blog/content/posts/perfect-handover.md

             if (notificationTask.IsCompletedSuccessfully) // The notification task was triggered immediately after the sleep task.
             {
-                // A receiver task triggered our notification task, removed our send order, and and returned the panel.
+                // A receiver task triggered our notification task, removed our send order, and returned the panel.
                 // The panel has been handed over successfully, we're done here!
                 QueueLock.Release();
                 return true;